High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Abstract

 \section{Abstract}

 Modeling of large-scale research facilities is extremely challenging due to complex physical processes and engineering problems.
-Here, we adopt a data-driven approach to model the photoinector of European XFEL with a deep learning-based autoencoder.
+Here, we adopt a data-driven approach to model the longitudinal phase-space diagnostic beamline at the photoinector of the European XFEL with an encoder-decoder neural network model.
 A deep convolutional neural network (decoder) is used to build images measured on the screen from a small feature map generated by another neural network (encoder).
-We demonstrate that the autoencoder trained only with experimental data can make high-fidelity predictions of megapixel images for the longitudinal phase-space measurement.
+We demonstrate that the model trained only with experimental data can make high-fidelity predictions of megapixel images for the longitudinal phase-space measurement without any prior knowledge of photoinjectors and electron beams.
 The prediction significantly outperforms existing methods.
-We also show the scalability and explicability of the autoencoder by sharing the same decoder with more than one encoder used for different setups of the photoinjector, and propose a pragmatic way to model a photoinjector with various diagnostics and working points.
-This opens the door to a new way of accurately modeling a photoinjector using neural networks.
+We also show the scalability and interpretability of the model by sharing the same decoder with more than one encoder used for different setups of the photoinjector, and propose a pragmatic way to model a facility with various diagnostics and working points.
+This opens the door to a new way of accurately modeling a photoinjector using neural networks and experimental data.
 The approach can possibly be extended to the whole accelerator and even other types of scientific facilities.